 Clinical trials help us learn more about ways to prevent or treat medical conditions.
 Research must show a study medicine is safe and effective before it can be approved for use.
-Without these clinical research studies and the participants who take part in them, modern medicine would not exist.
+Without these clinical research studies and the volunteers who take part in them, modern medicine would not exist.

 We first test a study vaccine or study medicine with a small group of clinical trial participants to understand its safety.
 If the safety is acceptable, we then test the study vaccine or study medicine with a larger group of people to understand the efficacy and continue to look at safety.
 This series of clinical trials unfolds across four main phases.